-The Gunpowder Incident occurred on April 20, 1775 in Williamsburg, Virginia when the British Army under Lord Dunmore advanced to confiscate gunpowder stores.
-Just as in Lexington and Concord the colonial militia began to muster when they heard of Dunmore’s movements.
+The Gunpowder Incident occurred on April 20, 1775, in Williamsburg, Virginia, when the British Army under Lord Dunmore advanced to confiscate gunpowder stores.
+Just as in Lexington and Concord, the colonial militia began to muster when they heard of Dunmore's movements.
 Patrick Henry led his militia to confront the British.
-In the end the conflict was resolved peacefully when Dunmore paid 330 pound sterlings for the ammunition.
-After resolving the conflict Lord Dunmore removed himself from Virginia for fear of his life.
+In the end, the conflict was resolved peacefully when Dunmore paid 330 pounds sterlings for the ammunition.
+After resolving the conflict, Lord Dunmore removed himself from Virginia for fear of his life.
 He, like Thomas Gage in Boston, was alarmed to see how organized and quick the colonial militia had been.

 Conflict in Williamsburg

 On the night of April 20, royal marines went to the Williamsburg powder magazine, loaded fifteen half barrels of powder into the governor's wagon, and transported it to the eastern end of the Quarterpath Road to be loaded aboard the Magdalen in the James River.
 The act was discovered by townsfolk while underway, and they sounded an alarm.
 Local militia rallied to the scene, and riders spread word of the incident across the colony.
 Dunmore had, as a precaution, armed his servants with muskets, and it was only the calming words of Patriot leaders, including the Speaker of the House of Burgesses, Peyton Randolph, that prevented the assembling crowd from storming Dunmore's mansion.
 The city council demanded the return of the powder, claiming it was the property of the colony and not the Crown.
 Dunmore demurred, stating that he was moving the powder as protection against its seizure during a rumored slave uprising and would eventually return it.
 This seemed to satisfy the assembled crowd, and it dispersed peacefully.